 This section describes the following:

 You can start SQL*Plus in the POSIX shell.
-Refer to "Starting Oracle Utilities in the POSIX environment" for more information about running SQL*Plus in the POSIX shell.
+See "Starting Oracle Utilities in the POSIX environment" for more information about running SQL*Plus in the POSIX shell.

-HOST command enables you to enter a POSIX shell command, while you are logged on to SQL*Plus.
+HOST command enables you to enter a POSIX shell command, without leaving SQL*Plus.

 If you enter the